 Whether you choose a natural or synthetic stone will make almost no difference to a beginner or home knife sharpener, but I would suggest using a water stone and not an oil stone.

 Oil stones simply require the use of mineral oil to lubricate the stone, whereas water is of course free!!
 Make sure you always soak your water whetstone before using it!
 You want it to absorb enough water to not dry out during use!
-Synthetic stones usually have a more consistent abrasive material while natural whetstones stones may have slight imperfections in them.
+Synthetic stones usually have a more consistent abrasive material while natural whetstone stones may have slight imperfections in them.

 Sharpening Kitchen Knives